strangeproblem/strangeproblem.github.io/words.md

 Hello.
 I am the person who wrote this website.
 This website is a repository of my personal thoughts to be shared with anyone who is interested.

 I expect that you, reader, will disagree with some of the ideas I've presented.
 That's okay.
 Actually, the main reason I'm writing this website is because I haven't seen these ideas commonly represented.
 If everyone already agreed with these ideas, then I wouldn't need to argue in favor of them, right?
 However, I hope that you will keep an open mind and at least consider my ideas.
-If you want to submit arguments against them, feel free to send them to me at my contact email address: negative.nancy.ng {at} gmail.com.
-Don't expect a response, but I may consider your idea and update this website.

 ## On mutability

 This document and my ideas are mutable.
 They are open to being questioned and changed.
-A lot of my ideas may be wrong, and I am willing to give up on them or replace them.
+A lot of my ideas may be no good, and I am willing to give up on them or replace them.

 Please keep in mind that just because I had these ideas at the time I was writing this website, it doesn't mean that I still have them today.
-They may be outdated.
+This website may be outdated.
 I want to keep this website updated with my current thoughts, but no promises.
 Maybe one day I will forget about it, and it will languish on the internet.

-Last updated: 28 June 2017

 ## On misinterpretation

 I recognize it's inevitable that many readers will misinterpret what I've written.
 Therefore, I plead you to be careful.
-Please, before getting angry at what I've written, carefully consider if you are understanding the intent behind the words.
+Please, before getting angry at what I've written, carefully consider if you are understanding the *intent* behind the words.
 I mean no ill will towards anyone.
 My true wish is happiness for each and every person in the world.
 As you read through this website, please don't forget that.

-In order to help prevent misinterpretation, I have used no sarcasm in this website.
+In order to help guard against misinterpretation, I have used no sarcasm in this website.
+I find that it typically does not translate well over the internet.

 # What should you do?